toby-dixon/live-traffic-visualisation-concept/README.md

 # Live traffic visualizations

 ## TODO
-- [ ] Traefik config has been pasted in, but not yet configured for these services.
+- [ ] Open websocket to traffic-aggregation-server and visualise logs in realtime

 ## Description